Skip to main content

 Example: Updating a Product Color System

-Imagine a company decides to update its brand color.
+Imagine a company decides to change its primary brand color.

-Without design tokens, developers would need to manually update color values across many parts of the product.
+Without design tokens, developers would need to manually update color values throughout the codebase.

-With design tokens, the team only needs to update the token value in one place.
+With design tokens, the team only needs to update the token value.

-The new color automatically applies across all components that use the token.
+Once the token is updated, the new color automatically applies across all components that reference it.

 Key Takeaways